GEO For Higher Education: An Implementation Roadmap

 • Being cited in AI Overviews

-• Appearing as a trusted source in ChatGPT, Perplexity, and Claude
+• Appearing as a trusted source in ChatGPT, Claude, and Perplexity

 • Providing structured, semantically clear content that AI systems can interpret and reuse